Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 1050 should in theory be quite a bit faster than the Radeon R7 M260 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce GTX 1050 is 617% quicker than the Radeon R7 M260 in general, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 1050 is quite a bit (approximately 216%) better at AF than the Radeon R7 M260. (explain)
+Texel RateThe GeForce GTX 1050 will be quite a bit (about 216%) faster with regards to texture filtering than the Radeon R7 M260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison